 The Project Site is also served by the Mamaroneck Sewage Treatment Plant in the Mamaroneck Sewer District.
 The estimated sewage generation for the proposed development is 39,490 gallons per day.
 The proposed homes will be connected to a combined gravity and force main sewer system.
 Sanitary waste will flow from the homes along the extended Eagle Knolls Road, the extended Cooper Avenue, the new cul-de-sac road and the homes along the western portion of Cove Road to the proposed pump station to be located just north of proposed Lots 17 and 18.
-The system will continue gravitationally along Cove Road to another proposed pump station between proposed Lots 2 and 3.
+The system will continue via force main to a proposed sanitary manhole along the re-routed Cove Road and will continue gravitationally along Cove Road to another proposed pump station between proposed Lots 2 and 3.
 Finally, sanitary waste will flow through a force main to connect to the existing 10" gravity main along Orienta Avenue.
 Since the sanitary service is currently available and sufficient capacity appears to exist, based on discussions with the Village of Mamaroneck Engineer, to service the project, no site-specific mitigation measures are proposed for sanitary service.
-As is typically recommended by Westchester County, sanitary discharge from the Project Site will need to be mitigated at a ratio of 3:1 by providing system flow reductions for Inflow and Infiltration (I&I).
+See Chapter 3 L. Sanitary Sewage, for further details-As is typically recommended by Westchester